ridgey28/wow-twitter/readme.txt

 The plugin uses the latest Secure Twitter 1.1 API

 == Changelog ==

-* Initial Release
+V1.1

+Updated certificate

+Updated tmhOAuth script

+Integrated automatic update from github within WP dashboard with https://github.com/YahnisElsts/plugin-update-checker

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+From Version 1.1 you can automatically install from GitHub within the WordPress admin but will require manual installation first.

 == Frequently Asked Questions ==